If you are tuned out of your own emotions, you will be bad at reading them in other people.

 You need to know what you feel so you can work with it and communicate it appropriately.

-The reason why people do not want to feel their emotions is the emotional tension that happens when they are confronted with the limits of their comfort zone.
+The reason why people do not want to feel their emotions is their aversion to the emotional tension that emerges in their body at the limits of their comfort zone.

 Every emotion is nothing but an energetic/neural charge in your body.
 You can work constructively with every single one of them.